Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ---
-title: 'Tutorial: How to Create Component Datasources in XM Cloud'
+title: 'Tutorial: How to Create Component Data Sources in XM Cloud'
-description: 'In this tutorial, we will go through the steps to TODO: DESCRIPTION'
+description: 'In this tutorial, we will go through the steps to create a new data template for the Text Teaser component.
+You will update the Text Teaser component to work with this data and configure data shortcuts for your author.
+You will also learn how to bring your changes into source control.'
 openGraphImage: 'https://sitecorecontenthub.stylelabs.cloud/api/public/content/21dabc30da2c475a8549640a04885a46?v=18b721db'
 ---

 ## Introduction - What You are Going to Learn

-In this tutorial, we will go through the steps to TODO: DESCRIPTION
+In this tutorial, we will go through the steps to create a new data template for the Text Teaser component.
+You will update the Text Teaser component to work with this data and configure data shortcuts for your author.
+You will also learn how to bring your changes into source control.

 ## Overview